LinkedOceanData/smackdown-results/README.md

 Observations are built from the [O&M][om] data model, and we can easily model the Observed Properties from the [BODC Parameter Usage Vocabulary][P01], procedure from the [SeaVoX Device Catalogue][L22] and result from the relevant data file, which forms part of the dataset resource.
+[Datasets][Dataset] are linked to [Observations][Observation] through both the Result and the Feature of Interest.

 ![](https://raw.githubusercontent.com/LinkedOceanData/smackdown-results/master/observation/ObservationPattern.png)